lumo03/aasci-table/README.md

 # aasci-table
-This can be used to output an ascii table in a window as a formatted label.
+This can be used to output an ascii table in a window as a formatted JTextField.

 ![alt text](https://github.com/lumo03/aasci-table/blob/main/screenshot_table.png)